-- The service must be age and functionally appropriate and be delivered at the intensity and duration that best meets the needs of individual children. - The service must not be utilized to provide therapeutic activities for children under the age of five in a group setting for more than four hours per day or more than four days per week. - Therapeutic activities for young children must promote skill acquisition, include necessary adaptations and modifications, and be based upon developmentally appropriate practice.
+- The service must be age and functionally appropriate and be delivered at the intensity and duration that best meets the needs of individual children. - The service must not be utilized to provide therapeutic activities for children under the age of five in a group setting for more than four hours per day or more than four days per week. - Therapeutic activities for young children must promote skill acquisition, include necessary adaptations and modifications, and be based upon developmentally appropriate practice and as specified on the member's individualized Skills Training and Development Plan.
 These services must also be provided in a way that supports the daily activities and interactions within the family's routine.